MMaldo017/Pet_Friendly/journals/martin_maldonado.md

 ## Week3:

 Purpose-
-To finish our backend authrorization and start our front end components Issues-
+To finish our backend authrorization and start our front end components.
+Started and finished Pets.jsx and Dropdown.jsx Issues-
 We had an issue where we needed to update the sql to include a photo_url.
 It was pretty simple, we just needed to import AllUrl in order to have basic url imputs into the sql database